kylefrost/WhatColorIsIt/README.md

 WhatColorIsIt
 =============

-Adaptation of http://whatcolourisit.scn9a.org/ for iOS (and maybe eventually Android).
+Adaptation of http://whatcolourisit.scn9a.org/ for iOS (and Android coming soon).

 ## iOS Screenshots
 ![iOS Screenshot One](screenshots/ios/one.png)